TahaMunir2/RISC-V-RV32IM-FPGA/individual_statements/Kerem_Teker.md

 ## Succint Summary of contributions
 My main contributions in chronological order was:
 - Designing the Program Counter block for our single-cycle design
-- Developping a unitary version of the shell script (doit.sh) compatible on Both Windows Subsystem for Linux and MacOS
+- Modifying the base doit.sh script for compatibility on Both WSL and MacOS
-- F1 assembly code and Testbench for running it on Vbuddy
+- F1 assembly code and Testbench and Testbenching for PDF tests
-- Assembly code for top-level testbenching
-- Testbenching for PDF tests
 - Pipelining: design and test-benching of Hazard unit and part of top-level integration
 - M-extension
 - Memory adaptation for Synthesis on FPGA